tian-chan/hugo-academic/content/authors/admin/_index.md

 ---
 ### research interests

 I study how individuals and teams develop new products and services.
-Here is an [image](https://drive.google.com/file/d/1JCD7AAdToL92bflvZylu9ygv1Qs0fXVZ/view) showing the various topics I work on and how they are linked.
+Here is an image showing the various topics I work on and how they are linked.

-<iframe src="https://drive.google.com/file/d/1JCD7AAdToL92bflvZylu9ygv1Qs0fXVZ/preview" width="640" height="480" allow="autoplay"></iframe>
+<iframe src="https://drive.google.com/file/d/1JCD7AAdToL92bflvZylu9ygv1Qs0fXVZ/preview" width="768" height="576" allow="autoplay"></iframe>

 ### my story

 Before my PhD I worked for about six years at PSA Corp. (the Singapore-based company), focusing on service design in a container port (e.g., hardware and software evaluation/specification, integration of technology to human work processes, prototyping algorithms, operational due diligence).
 Had fun but wanted to understand why new product development / project management is so difficult.
 So the PhD.
 Now I research and teach on these topics, focusing on the process going from ideas to product.